e-mit/fastapi-aws-django-gcp/README.md

 [View the FastAPI Swagger UI on AWS.](https://peil328b55.execute-api.eu-west-2.amazonaws.com/docs)

-## To Do
-- Django release configuration
-- Docker containerisation
-- Deployment on GCP Cloud Run

 ## Continuous automated test, build and deploy

 Tests, linting and Docker build run via GitHub actions after each git push.

-If all action workflows pass, the new Docker image (Django) is automatically pushed to Docker Hub and deployed to Google Cloud Run as a new revision.
-The AWS Cloudformation stack (FastAPI) is also created/updated.
+If all action workflows pass, the new Docker image (Django app) is automatically pushed to Docker Hub and deployed to Google Cloud Run as a new revision.
+The Cloudformation stack (FastAPI) is also created/updated on AWS.

 ## Configure, build and deploy manually